 Commenting on the findings of the review, Wayne Johnson, CEO and co-founder, Encompass, said:

 Chancellor Rishi Sunak’s plan to make the UK the most open and dynamic place in the world to operate a financial services business is definitely an exciting prospect, and offers a great deal of promise for the already growing FinTech sector.
 We should expect the Chancellor to use his upcoming budget to announce further developments, which will help to progress the market-leading innovation we are seeing and cement the UK’s reputation.

 The UK is a world leader in financial technology, and it is important that we don’t allow the COVID-19 pandemic to disrupt this position as we slowly return towards normality.

 A new ‘FinTech scale up’ visa route for specialists could be a turning point, and really accelerate growth by allowing us to welcome new talent into the sector and benefit from a diverse pool of skills.
-As we enter what is hopefully the final act in this pandemic, the government and our financial services organisations must work together to build on the UK’s strengths by supporting innovative start-ups and ensuring organisations can access the finance and support that they need in order to succeed.
+As we enter what is hopefully the final act in this pandemic, the government and our financial services organizations must work together to build on the UK’s strengths by supporting innovative start-ups and ensuring organizations can access the finance and support that they need in order to succeed.

 We have seen a fast-paced evolution of the FinTech ecosystem, with FinTechs becoming embedded across financial services.
 The UK’s regulatory approach to FinTech continues to evolve to create the right environment for competition and growth, while supporting the need to respond to regulatory change.